Fill the Stage

 June 22, 2025 by Daniel Dignan Leave a Comment

-After the events of The Lion, the Witch and the Wardrobe, the children are once again called to Narnia—a Narnia that is unrecognizable.
-They find themselves near an old, deserted castle.
-A dictator rules Narnia, who has driven the talking animals and dwarfs into hiding, and the old beliefs in Aslan away.
-But there’s hope.
+After the events of The Lion, the Witch and the Wardrobe, the children are called to Narnia once again—a Narnia they do not recognize.
+They find themselves near an old, deserted castle, which seems familiar.

-A young prince named Caspian still believes in the ancient truths of Narnia.
-His nurse taught him the old stories, and later, a half-dwarf named Cornelius added to his knowledge of old Narnia and taught him the ways of leadership.
+However, a young prince named Caspian still believes in the ancient truths.
+His nurse and, later, a half-dwarf named Cornelius have taught him the old stories and trained him in the ways of princes.

-Prince Caspian is about the old beliefs in Aslan, those who believe, and those who want to destroy those beliefs forever.
-A war looms.
-One that will test the courage of Caspian and his friends.
+Prince Caspian is about the old beliefs in Aslan, those who believe in them, and those who want to destroy them forever.
+As the story unfolds, a war looms on the horizon.
+The war will test the beliefs and courage of Caspian and his friends.

 Filed Under: Civic Responsibility, Personal Growth Tagged With: C.S.
 Lewis, Prince Caspian, The Chronicles of Narnia